ESDG6T2/RestaurantCity/Docker/README.txt

 - For Paypal Account
     - Username: gladwin@test.com
     - Password: gladwinn
-- For telegram bot (NOTE: Only one user can be running telegram_bot.py at a time.
-If you see and error message in the bot: it means that there is someone else running it)
+- For telegram bot (NOTE: Only one user can be running telegram_bot microservice at a time.
+If the Telegram Bot is not replying messages, it means that someone else is running the microservice)
     - @restaurant_city_bot
     - Press start
     - type /check_status
     - should see reply : Please enter your userid starting with @ (e.g. @userid)
     - type @a (a is our preset userid for this project as we are not doing account management)
     - should see reply : a list of message on the order items (check against the database to ensure that it is the same)

 * For Testers *
 * Run through the full process to check for any bugs or error and report it in the group.